 Papaya picked unripe and green is called “green papaya”.
 Green papayas have a sour taste.

+- Description: Papaya can grow to 33 feet (10m) tall.
 The papaya tree has a few leafy branches arranged in a spiral at the top of a cylindrical trunk; the trunk is marked by leaf scars similar to the trunk of a palm tree.
+Leaves are palmately-lobed and live for 6 to 8 months.
+New leaves are produced each week during warm weather.

-- Papayas grow best where the year-round temperature averages between 70°and 90°F, USDA growing zones 9 to 12.
+- Papayas grow best where the year-round temperature averages between 70°and 90°F; grow papaya in USDA growing zones 9 to 12.
 Papaya is very frost sensitive; temperatures below 29°F will damage and may kill the tree.
+Root growth will be slowed by temperatures below 60°F. Flowers can drop when temperatures exceed 90°F (32°C) or drop below 59°F (15°C).

 - Plant papaya in full sun; in partial shade the fruit is not likely to sweeten.

 - Plant papaya in a warm spot where there is plenty of sun and heat.
-Choose a south-facing spot against a wall that reflect heat when possible.
+Choose a south-facing spot against a wall that reflects heat when possible.

 - Avoid planting papaya where there is a constant breeze and avoid planting in low spots that collect cold air.
 Wind can damage the fruit or topple the tree.